 Seeing the world needn’t cost the earth

-If you frequently travel by train, chances are that you will benefit from a senior railcard.
+If you frequently travel by train, chances are that you'll benefit from a senior railcard.
 For just £30 for the annual version and £70 for the three-year version, this card entitles holders to a third off standard or first-class fares.
-Find out more at senior-railcard.co.uk.
+Find out more at Senior Railcard.

-When it comes to travelling by coach, there is no national concessionary scheme, but it is always worth asking for any available discounts.
-For just £10 (plus £1.50 p&p), for instance, National Express offers a Senior Coachcard for people who are 60 or over and offers you a third off your travel throughout the year.
-What’s more, those who are flexible with their travel plans can travel anywhere in the UK (excluding airports) for just £15, provided you book three days in advance.
-See nationalexpress.com/waystosave/senior-coachcard.aspx to find out more.
+For coach travellers, there is no national concessionary scheme, but it is always worth asking for any available discounts.
+For just £10 (plus £2.50 p&p), for instance, National Express offers a Senior Coachcard for people who are 60 or over which gives you a third off your travel throughout the year.
+What’s more, those who are flexible with their travel plans can travel anywhere in the UK (excluding airports) for just £15 on Tuesdays, provided they book three days in advance.
+See National Express Senior Coachcard to find out more.

 Learn for less

 Have you thought about using your newly-acquired spare time to learn a new skill?
-If so, you should check out the University of the Third Age (U3A).
+If you have, then check out the University of the Third Age (U3A).

 This nationwide network of learning groups is aimed at encouraging older people no longer in full-time employment to share their knowledge, skills and interests in a friendly environment.

-The variety of courses on offer vary with every from stained glass to Scrabble and country dancing to computer skills.
+The courses on offer vary, with everything from stained glass to Scrabble and country dancing to computer skills.
 Annual memberships cost around £15 with a small charge for each study group attended, ordinarily £1 per week for a two-hour session.
 Find your local group and visit u3a.org.uk or phone 020 8466 6139.

 How to claim discounts if you are over 50